elementor/elementor-developers-docs/src/addons/namespaces.md

 <Badge type="tip" vertical="top" text="Elementor Core" /> <Badge type="warning" vertical="top" text="Basic" />

-PHP namespaces are a way of encapsulating you addon functionality.
+PHP namespaces are a way of encapsulating your addon's functionality.
 Just like the filesystem, the namespace system can make your code organized and easy to use.

-Elementor core uses namespaces all over the code to group related classes, interfaces, functions and constants.
-We recommend for our developers use namespace when developing addons.
+Elementor uses namespaces in its code to group related classes, interfaces, functions, and constants.
+We recommend that developers use namespaces when developing addons.

 ## Should you use Namespaces?

-WordPress, for example, is not using namespaces.
-Elementor, on the other hand, is using namespaces all over the code.
+Use of namespaces is a personal choice.
+WordPress, for example, does not use namespaces, while Elementor's code contains many namespaces.

-Developers are not required to use namespaces in their addons.
-It's a personal choice.
-Elementor addons will work with and without them.
+For Elementor addons, developers are not required to use namespaces.
+Addons will work with or without them.

 ## Example Namespace Structure